-- Gusto HR software: Gusto is ideal for employers who want advanced payroll capabilities.
+Gusto HR software: Gusto is ideal for employers who want advanced payroll capabilities.
 Users can onboard new hires, administer employee benefits, track hours and paid time off, run payroll, and automatically file payroll taxes.
-Read our Gusto HR software review to find out if these robust features are right for you business.
+Read our Gusto HR software review to find out if these robust features are right for your business.

-You get traditional HR-management features to streamline your internal HR processes.
-Advanced capabilities like goal tracking and employee assessments can be added separately, read our Bamboor HR software review for more information on their features.
+BambooHR software: BambooHR is ideal for small businesses wanting a flexible HR software option with great performance management features.
+You get traditional HR-management features to streamline your internal HR processes, and advanced capabilities like goal tracking and employee assessments can be added separately.
+Read our BambooHR software review for more information on their features.